-Objects may be purchased by the University for the permanent collection through funds from restricted art acquisition endowments which are maintained by the Gallery (the Eben Griffiths Endowment, the Helen Jeanne Gilbert Endowment, and the Helena Walsh Kane Endowment), through funds from restricted endowments maintained by the Department of Fine Arts (the Jeanne Scribner Cashin Endowment), or other University budgets.
+Objects may be purchased by the University for the permanent collection through funds from restricted art acquisition endowments which are maintained by the Gallery (the Eben Griffiths Endowment, the Helen Jeanne Gilbert Endowment, and the Helena Walsh Kane Endowment), through funds from restricted endowments maintained by the Department of Art and Art History (the Jeanne Scribner Cashin Endowment), or other University budgets.
 The Gallery and the Owen D. Young Library share the Manley/Frederic S. Remington Endowment which supports the University's Remington collections.

 Purchases are coordinated through the Campus Support Services.
 A University purchase order will set forth an adequate description of the object and conditions of purchase, and it will serve as the University purchase record.

 Each purchased object will be assigned an accession number and be properly documented.
 Records will be permanently maintained by the Assistant Director, and duplicate records will be retained by University Campus Support Services.